andreikop/qutepart/README.md

 Based on [kate syntax files](http://kate-editor.org/2005/03/24/writing-a-syntax-highlighting-file/)

 Kate and katepart is really cool software.
-It is sad, that it depends on KDE and contains C++ code.
+But it depends on huge KDE libraries

-qutepart will

-* Depend only on PyQt (or Pyside)
-* Be easily portable, because will contain only Python code (no C++)